kaby76/AntlrTreeEditing/README.md

 extraction, and translation.
 For information extraction, Antlr includes a rudimentary XPath engine, but it's a far cry from XPath v1 let alone XPath v3.
-For translation, Parr assumes you would be using string templates, and something like ASF+SDF in the future.
+For translation, Parr assumes you would be using string templates, or possibly something like ASF+SDF in the future.
 Antlr does itself perform some tree rewriting, but it does so "manually".
+The methods are cumbersome and error-prone when used.

 This library tries to fill in some practical methods for searching and editing parse trees.
 It contains: